farrokhi/dnsdiag/README.md

 min=90.882 ms, avg=101.064 ms, max=115.479 ms, stddev=12.394 ms
 ```

-It also displays statistics such as minimum, maximum and average response time as well as
+`dnsping` also provides statistics such as minimum, maximum, and average
-jitter (stddev) and lost packets.
+response times, along with jitter (standard deviation) and packet loss.

-There are several interesting use cases for dnsping, including:
+Here are a few interesting use cases for `dnsping`:

-- Comparing response times using different transport protocols (e.g. UDP vs DoH)
+- Comparing response times across different transport protocols (e.g., UDP vs. DoH).
-- Measuring how reliable your DNS server is, by measuring Jitter and packet loss
+- Evaluating the reliability of your DNS server by measuring jitter and packet loss.
-- Measuring responses times when DNSSEC is enabled using `--dnssec`
+- Measuring response times with DNSSEC enabled using the `--dnssec` flag.

 # dnstraceroute

-dnstraceroute is a traceroute utility to figure out the path that your DNS
+`dnstraceroute` is a utility that traces the path of your DNS requests to their
-request is passing through to get to its destination.
-You may want to compare
+destination.
+You may want to compare this with your actual network traceroute to
-it to your actual network traceroute and make sure your DNS traffic is not
+ensure that your DNS traffic is not being routed through any unwanted paths.

-routed to any unwanted path.
+In addition to UDP, `dnstraceroute` also supports TCP as a transport protocol

-In addition to UDP, it also supports TCP as transport protocol, using `--tcp` flag.
+when you use the `--tcp` flag.

 ```shell
 ./dnstraceroute.py --expert --asn -C -t A -s 8.8.4.4 facebook.com